ansys/pymechanical/doc/source/user_guide_scripting/threading.rst

 Mechanical's threading model
 ============================

-Mechanical is a large scale application, and there are in fact multiple concurrent threads running at any one time.
-However, it exhibits **thread affinity**, where a single thread is privileged above all others with respect to data access and mutation.
-If the UI is running, that thread is typically called the UI thread, and in batch mode, it is typically called the main thread.
-Some of the data structures used by mechanical's code are thread-compatible, and some of the APIs use task posting.
+Mechanical is a large-scale application with multiple concurrent threads running at any one time.
+However, it exhibits *thread affinity*, where a single thread is privileged above all others with respect to data access and mutation.
+If the user interface (UI) is running, this thread is typically called the UI thread, and in batch mode, it is typically called the main thread.
+Some of the data structures used by Mechanical's code are thread-compatible.
+Some of the APIs use task posting.
 However, in the general case, **using any Mechanical API on a non-privileged thread carries a risk of race conditions**.
-It is difficult to quantify the risk or to distinguish exactly which operations are most likely to be vulnerable to them, due to the large scale of the Mechanical application's code.
+It is difficult to quantify the risk or to distinguish which operations are most likely to be vulnerable to them due to the large scale of the Mechanical application's code.

 As such, Mechanical APIs **MUST** only be run on the UI thread or main thread, in interactive and batch mode respectively.
 For PyMechanical, this means the following: